It won't be much longer now.

 Also, that I do real well not to hate myself.

-Those who have never dealt with severe depression will never understand.
+Those who have never dealt with severe depression will

 I am not inserting this to use as an excuse.